AKRA-off/ctrlx-os-snap-collection/Ctrlx-yolo-Instance_segmentation_ONNX_HEF/README.md

 ## Build

-Beware, the source code is designed for CtrlX Core X3 with arm64 architecture, for the devices with amd64 architecture snapcraft.yaml, MVImport and libraries of Hikrobot must be changed.
+Beware, the source code is designed for ctrlX CORE X3 with arm64 architecture, for the devices with amd64 architecture snapcraft.yaml, MVImport and libraries of Hikrobot must be changed.
 Download the source code and build the snap executing .sh script depending on your architecture or run command directly:

 ```shell